Are Storage Heaters Efficient? Unveiling Performance, Maintenance Tips and Alternatives

 While storage heaters can heat larger homes, they can be less efficient if you have a home with poor insulation or large spaces.
 It may require multiple units to keep the whole house warm, and managing the storage and release of heat across several rooms can be challenging.

 Yes, there are various government schemes and grants available for replacing old storage heaters with more energy-efficient models.
 For example, the Energy Company Obligation (ECO) scheme provides help to replace old heating systems for those eligible.
-It’s worth checking with your energy provider or a heating specialist to see if you qualify.
+It’s worth checking with your energy provider or a heating professional to see if you qualify.

 Storage heaters are generally quite durable and can last for 15-20 years or more with proper maintenance.
 Over time, the bricks may lose some of their heat retention capacity, but regular servicing can help extend their lifespan.